 The Auction House

 Auctionator is another addon that I find to be very useful.
 Among other things it allows you to make shopping lists, so you can easily look for certain items or groups of items (eg: various cloths.)
+This image has the Auctionator tabs in Orange and the TSM tab in blue.

 The basic idea is that you’re going to look for items that are priced too low for their own good and then buy them and immediately repost them at a higher price.